hankertrix/augment-command.yazi/README.md

 - To use this command, the syntax is exactly the same as the default `shell` command provided by Yazi.
-You just provide the command you want and provide any Yazi shell variable, which is documented [here][yazi-shell-variables].
+You just provide the command you want and provide any Yazi shell variable that **provides the file path**, which is [documented here][yazi-shell-variables].
   The plugin will automatically replace the shell variable you give with the file paths for the item group before executing the command.